petermarshallio/druid/docs/ingestion/faq.md

 ## My stream ingest is not handing segments off

+You may see a message like `Still waiting for Handoff for Segments` in your logs.

 First, make sure there are no exceptions in the logs of the ingestion process.
 Also make sure that `druid.storage.type` is set to a deep storage that isn't `local` if you are running a distributed cluster.

 Other common reasons that hand-off fails are as follows: